open-science-promoters/contibutor_manager/README.md

 - orcid id: author's information
 - ror: institutions information
-- xml: previous created author list
+- json,yaml: previously created author list, import from datacite

 ## outputs

-The core format should probably be xml (converstion xxx -> xml -> yyy) ?
+The core format is in discussion in https://github.com/jam-schema/jams.
+The application is using lists to work the data.

-For publication system, they may not be able to use all information, but could pre-populate their forms using the data. (they often perform additional automatic checks during data import).
+For publication systems, they may not be able to use all information, but could pre-populate their forms using the data. (they often perform additional automatic checks during data import).

 To facilitate reimport, one could think about getting a zip file containing both the output desired and the core format output.
 The converstion would then not need to deal with import of other formats than the core.